MurmurationsNetwork/MurmurationsLibrary/README.md

 A **schema** is a group of **fields** (data points) that together provide information that is useful to **aggregators** who present that data in meaningful ways.
 Schemas define the composition of fields, and fields define the type and validation rules for data.

-An example of field composition in a schema can be seen in this [demo schema](schemas/demo-v1.json).
+An example of field composition in a schema can be seen in the [Murmurations Map schema](https://github.com/MurmurationsNetwork/MurmurationsLibrary/blob/master/schemas/murmurations_map-v1.json).

 Note how fields are defined separately, including information about their type and other validation rules.
 For example, see how the [`name` field](fields/name-v1.json) is defined.